 Pisces and "surrounding"

-Traditionally Pisces is about dreams, illusions, and disillusions and transcendence.
-A water sign, therefore involves intense emotions.
+Pisces is of mutable water and "ruled" by ancient Jupiter and modern by Neptune.
+Pisces is about dreams, illusions, disillusions and transcendence.
+As a water sign Pisces embodies intense emotions.
 Pisces wants to feel "connected" and being in the flow - but in which one...
 Spirituality, Mysticism, dreams but also escapism are themes of Pisces.

-When we explore the surrounding constellations, we see that there is much more to Pisces than we would notice at first - just as it's theme - the fish are "hidden" in the deep sea of emotions.
+When we explore the surrounding constellations, we see that there is much more to Pisces than we would notice at that first glance.
 Pisces is in between the "conformity" of sameness (Cetus) and the flight on the back of Pegasus towards the infinite unknown.

 Pisces wants clarity - to see through the veils/ masks of what seems obvious as so often the "obvious" that seems real, is just a mere illusion.
 So we end up to be on a quest - a quest for clarity.